The Doctor's Companions

 Lady Sarah Ward, better known as Lalla Ward, was born in 1951 to Viscount Bangor and his wife Marjorie.
 Lalla started out not only wanting to act, but she also had a passion for painting and drawing so she joined the Central School of Speech and Drama in 1967.
 Within a month of leaving drama school, Lalla was cast as the vampire Helga in the 1971 movie Vampire Circus.
 Other films followed including The Prince and the Pauper in 1977.
 She also appeared on television including Who Pays the Ferryman?
 1977.
 However, Lalla Ward became familiar to the British public through her role in the popular historical series, The Duchess of Duke Street.
 Lalla Ward then joined Doctor Who playing the part of Princess Astra in "The Armageddon Factor".
 With Mary Tamm leaving Lalla was asked to become Romana's second incarnation.
 She played the part for about two years before leaving in 1980.
 Shortly afterwards she married Tom Baker at the Chelsea Registry Office.
 Sadly, their marriage was fated to end after only sixteen months.
 She continued to work in various films including Hamlet, Prince of Denmark with Patrick Stewart in 1980.
 She has also pursued a career in writing and painting including the illustrating several books.

 As well as facing opposition from those Time Lords in favour of their past plans of isolation, Romana’s presidency faced a more direct threat when an old legacy from her past emerged in the form of Pandora, a ruthless ruler from Gallifrey’s past whose entire reign was erased from history when she attempted to turn Gallifrey into a conquering empire.
-Aided by information from Cardinal Braxiatel - a Time Lord who was in constant contact with his past and future selves to acquire artefacts for his future self’s collection, rumoured by some sources to be The Doctor’s brother - Romana learned that she had taken on the ‘Imperiatrix Imprimatur’ in her first incarnation, only for it to be locked away by a hypnotic lock imposed by Braxiatel’s future self, the lock being subsequently damaged when Romana was tortured by the Shadow ("The Armageddon Factor") and prompting her to regenerate to protect herself.
-Despite Romana’s best efforts, Darkel’s attempts to discredit Romana resulted in Pandora managing to escape from the Matrix in a body based on the biodata of Romana’s first incarnation, using the Free Time virus - a virus that infected Time Lords and made them susceptible to the beliefs of Free Time after regeneration - to win support for herself even among Romana’s former allies.
-Although Pandora was defeated at the cost of both the Matrix and the mental manifestation of the First Romana, Darkel continued to pursue her own agenda, attempting to take the presidency in an election only to be killed when the remnants of Pandora devoured her mind, leaving Romana to cope with one last crisis as the Free Time virus was unleashed on a devastated Gallifrey, the only apparent way to stop the virus being to deprive Time Lords of the ability to regenerate - thus removing its trigger - and then recreate the species using the biodata archive.
+Aided by information from Cardinal Braxiatel - a Time Lord who was in constant contact with his past and future selves to acquire artefacts for his future self’s collection, rumoured by some sources to be The Doctor’s brother - Romana learned that she had taken on the ‘Imperiatrix Imprimatur’ during an excursion into the Matrix in her first incarnation.
+The Imprimatur had been sealed in her subconscious thanks to a hypnotic lock imposed by Braxiatel's future self, but the lock was subsequently damaged when Romana was tortured by the Shadow ("The Armageddon Factor"), prompting her to regenerate to protect herself.
+Despite Romana's best efforts, Darkel's attempts to discredit Romana resulted in Pandora managing to escape from the Matrix in a body based on the biodata of Romana's first incarnation, using the Free Time virus - a virus that infected Time Lords and made them susceptible to the beliefs of Free Time after regeneration - to win support for herself even among Romana's former allies.
+Although Pandora was defeated at the cost of both the Matrix and the mental manifestation of the First Romana, Darkel continued to pursue her own agenda, attempting to take the presidency in an election only to be killed when the remnants of Pandora devoured her mind, leaving Romana to cope with another crisis as the Free Time virus was unleashed on a devastated Gallifrey.
+With this virus now essentially corrupting the infected into a zombie-like state, the only apparent way to stop the virus was to deprive Time Lords of the ability to regenerate - thus removing its trigger - and then recreate the species using the biodata archive.

 Memorable Moment